apranger/degenerates/README.md

 | BENCH    | 16      |      n/a |
 | IR       | 2       |      n/a |

+### QB Limit
+  - Limit of *4* starting QBs (listed as 1st on depth chart) enforced on roster lock date.
+  - No limit on starting QBs during rest of season.
+  - *QB Limit increased to 4 starters/5 max for 2019 season*

 ### IR Slots
   - "Standard ESPN rules" apply - Assignment to IR requires O (out) or IR (Injured Reserve) designation
   - IR Slot must be empty on soft cap day, ergo, it may not be used to retain players year-over-year